 We are grateful for the donations made by Ivor Dewdney Pasties Ltd, The Oggy Oggy Pasty Co, The Dartmoor Bakery, and church members and friends, which enable us to continue this work.

 The Church of Jesus Christ of Latter-day Saints has a long history of charitable work in our own community and world-wide.
 See what we do by clicking here.

-The team from St Paul’s Church Efford and Emmanuel are mostly church members with additional helpers who wish to help out a very worthwhile cause.
-Generous donations from St Paul’s Church, Oggy Oggy pasties, Faraday Mill and private individuals ensure that all the service users are well catered for.
+The team from St Paul’s Church Efford are mostly church members with additional helpers who wish to help out a very worthwhile cause.
+Generous donations from St Paul’s and Emmanuel Churches, Faraday Mill and FareShare are invaluable in ensuring that all the service users are well catered for.
+We also cover Shekinah Sunday team once a month to ensure that they have a break.
+Team members also help out at Shekinah with their Saturday morning breakfast.
 We also hand out clothing, blankets and the occasional tin of dog food.
-For further details please contact Nick Connett on 01752 706872 or email email@example.com.
+For further details please contact Nick Connett on 01752-706872 or email email@example.com.

 A drop-in session for rough sleepers and people in emergency accommodation is held at Shekinah 9am – 11:45am on Saturdays.
 This is run by a Path staff member and Soup Run volunteers.
 As well as a cooked breakfast and take-away lunch, clients have the chance to take a shower and have clean clothing as needed.
 Professional volunteers provide advice on housing and health issues, e.g. foot care, mental health, blood-borne virus testing.
 For more information contact Hilary Knight via firstname.lastname@example.org or on 01752-404134.